Updated: Jan 4

 To get your phone’s IMEI, dial *#06# on your phone.

-Click here to check your device’s compatibility with Jethro Mobile.
+Click here to check if your device is compatible with Jethro Mobile.
 If your phone is not compatible with Jethro Mobile, you will need to use another phone or choose another network provider.

 Some carriers may place a “lock” on their phones to restrict service only to their network.
 This ensures that you do not switch services until your phone is fully paid off.
 If you want to use other providers with your phone it must be unlocked.